tattn/NFCReader/README.md

 # License

-Suica is released under the MIT license.
+NFCReader is released under the MIT license.
 See LICENSE for details.

 # Author
 Tatsuya Tanaka